tbaums/www/content/docs/comparison.md

----
-title: Comparison
-menu: docs
----
-# Comparison to other App Def templates
+# Comparison

 ##  KUDO

 KUDO focuses on multi-step (plan) applications that require the order to be specific to function

 Developer Focused Vs App Operator Focused
 Developer focused tools have great use case in sync-ing code with runtime for testing.
 App Operators focus on Application packaging for reusability/transparency/upgradability/application lifecycle management